Hearing and vision screenings will be provided as required by state law at the following levels:

-Hearing screening for all students in grades K, 2, 5, 8;
+• Hearing screening for all students in grades K, 2, 5, 8;

-Vision screening for grades K, 3, 6, 9;
+• Vision screening for grades K, 3, 6, 9;

-New students and students referred by parents or school personnel may also be screened.
+• New students and students referred by parents or school personnel may also be screened.

-Contact your school nurse or principal regarding excluding your child from any of these screenings.
+Exclusions from Screenings: Contact your school nurse or principal regarding excluding your child from any of these screenings.

 State law requires that all students under age 18 years, pre-kindergarten through grade 12, be immunized against certain diseases unless they are exempt for medical reasons or because of personal beliefs.
 At the time of registration, the school is required to have proof that your child has received all currently due immunizations.

-California’s Child Health and Disability Prevention (CHDP) program mandates that every child have a physical examination before entering school in kindergarten.
+California’s Child Health and Disability Prevention (CHDP) program requires every child to have a physical examination before entering school in kindergarten.
 Parents /guardians are required to present a report of examination or a waiver statement to the school within 91 days of entry to first grade.

 Students who have not met this requirement by the appropriate date may be excluded from school attendance for up to five days.
-Parents/guardians needing assistance meeting the requirements can call (800) 675-2229.
+Parents/guardians needing assistance meeting the requirements can call 619-692-8808.
 You are encouraged to complete this exam at kindergarten entry to make sure your child is healthy and ready to learn.

-Effective January 1, 2007, an Oral Health Assessment (dental examination) by a licensed California dental health pro-fessional is required for children entering public school for the first time (at kindergarten or first grade).
-The Oral Health Assessment must be completed and returned to the school by May 31 of that first school year.
+Effective January 1, 2007, an Oral Health Assessment (dental examination) by a licensed California dental health pro-fessional is required for children entering public school for the first time (at kinder-garten or first grade).
+The Oral Health Assessment must be completed and re-turned to the school by May 31 of that first school year.
 Assessments done 12 months prior to school entry also meet this requirement.
 Obtain the form from the school or your dental health provider to complete.

-Parents/guardians may sign a waiver of this requirement which is found on the OHA form available at the school.
+Parents/guardians may sign a waiver of this requirement, which is found on the OHA form available at the school.
 There is no penalty or exclusion if this requirement is not met.
 The parent/guardian can call (800) 675-2229 for assistance in finding a provider for the Oral Health Assessment.

 When there is good reason to believe a student has a contagious or infectious disease, the parent/guardian will be contacted and the student sent home.
 The student may return to school when well and/or released by a physician.
 If there is reason to believe a student is suffering from a recognized contagious or infectious disease, the student will be excluded from school until school officials are satisfied that the student no longer has the contagious or infectious disease.

 The California Education Code states that any student who is required to take medication prescribed by a physician during the regular school day, may be assisted by the school nurse or other designated school personnel if the district receives: (1.) a written statement from the physician detailing the method, amount and time schedules that the medication is to be taken and (2.) a written statement from the student’s parent/guardian authorizing the school district to administer the medication.
 (E.C.
 49422, 49423)

 Prescription medications must be in the original pharmacy container with the original prescription label adhered to the container.
 Students may carry and self-administer prescription auto-injectable epinephrine and asthma inhalers if certain requirements are met.

-No other prescription or over-the-counter medications, vitamins, herbs, or alternative medications may be carried by students on their person, in a backpack or other container except as indicated above and with the express knowledge and permission of the school nurse.
-Limited over-the-counter medications may be available at some school sites and can be given only by a credentialed school nurse with a parent/guardian consent on file.
+No other prescription or over-the-counter medications, vitamins, herbs, or alternative medications may be carried by students on their person, in a backpack or other container except as indicated above and with the express knowledge and per-mission of the school nurse.
+Limited over-the-counter medications may be available at some school sites and can be given only by a credentialed school nurse or trained health technician with parent/guardian consent on file.

-Medication at home: The parent/guardian of a student on a continuing medication regimen at home are required to inform the school nurse or other designated certificated school employee of the medication being taken, the current dosage and the name of the supervising physician.
+Medication at home: The parent/guardian of a student on a continuing medication regimen at home is required to inform the school nurse or other designated certificated school employee of the medication being taken, the current dosage and the name of the supervising physician.
 The information is gathered annually on the Health Information Exchange form distributed at the beginning of each year.
 Notification is required to your child’s school when new medications are started at any time during the school year.

-An annual physical examination is required for all secondary students who participate in interscholastic athletic programs.
+An annual physical examination is required for all secondary students who participate in interscholastic athletic pro-grams.

 The coach or school nurse may arrange for health screenings at school.
 Complete physical exams by a personal physician are recommended.